SAP pushes to patch risky HANA security flaws before hackers strike

 Last May, however, the U.S. Department of Homeland Security issued an alert advising SAP customers they needed to urgently plug holes for which SAP already had offered patches in 2010, but which some customers failed to adopt, leaving dozens exposed to hacker break-ins afterward. (reut.rs/2mkTVgI)

-Three dozen enterprises were found to have telltale signs of unauthorized access due to outdated or misconfigured SAP NetWeaver Java systems, Onapsis said at the time.
+Three dozen enterprises were found to have telltale signs of unauthorised access due to outdated or misconfigured SAP NetWeaver Java systems, Onapsis said at the time.

 Onapsis helps secure more than 200 SAP customers ranging from Schlumberger to Sony Corp, Westinghouse and the U.S. Army.
 It also identifies security vulnerabilities for corporate customers in rival systems from Oracle.